Green hyperbolic complexes on Lorentzian manifolds: Introduction and summary

-With Definition \ref{defi:Green-witness} we introduce the concept of a {\it Green's witness} $W$ for a complex of linear differential operators $(F,Q)$, which consists of a collection of degree-decreasing linear differential operators such that $P := Q\, W + W\, Q$ is a degree-wise Green hyperbolic operator.
+Of course, auxiliary structures may be very useful in practice.
+For instance, we identify a convenient auxiliary structure on a complex of linear differential operators $(F,Q)$ by introducing the concept of a {\it Green's witness} $W$.
+The latter consists of a collection of degree-decreasing linear differential operators such that $P := Q\, W + W\, Q$ is a degree-wise Green hyperbolic operator.
 The name Green's witness for $W$ is motivated by Theorem \ref{th:witness-Lambdapm}, which states that $(F,Q)$ is a Green hyperbolic complex as a consequence of the presence of $W$ and furthermore provides specific choices of retarded and advanced Green's homotopies $\Lambda_\pm := W\, G_\pm$ constructed out of the retarded and advanced Green's operators $G_\pm$ for $P$.
-This specific choice of $\Lambda_\pm$ coming from a Green's witness $W$ removes the technical complications (associated with homotopy colimits) that arise in our approach.
+This specific choice of $\Lambda_\pm$ coming from a Green's witness $W$ removes the technical complications (associated with homotopy colimits) that arise in our approach, demonstrating the usefulness of Green's witnesses.
 More precisely, in item~(1$^\prime$) one can replace $\Lambda_\hh$ with the simpler $\Lambda := \colim(\Lambda_+ - \Lambda_-): \FFF_\cc[1] \to \FFF_\sc$ involving sections with compact and respectively spacelike compact supports in the ordinary sense, see Remarks \ref{rem:Lambda} and \ref{rem:Lambda-qiso}.
 Furthermore, if the Green's witness $W$ is {\it formally self-adjoint} with respect to a differential pairing $(-,-)$ on $(F,Q)$ in the sense of Definition \ref{defi:self-adj-witness}, then graded anti-symmetrization and the homotopy $\lambda_M$ in item~(2$^\prime$) become superfluous, see Proposition \ref{propo:covariant-Poisson-self-adj-witness} and Remark \ref{rem:covariant-Poisson-self-adj-witness}.
 In this case also item~(3$^\prime$) becomes simpler, as one sees from Theorem \ref{th:Linfty-qiso-self-adj-witness}. \sk